Class of 2012 Reunion

 Almost 30 former students recently attended a 10-year reunion at King Edward VI Camp Hill School for Boys to relive fond memories of their time at the school.

 In total, 29 ‘Old Boys’ were joined by 5 ex-teachers and 9 current members of staff who remember the cohort well.

-Hakeem Javaid, one of the event’s organisers, alum and serial entrepreneur (hakjav.com), told Leanne Beckett, the newly appointed CHB Development Manager: “Visiting room 6 our old form room was unexpectedly quite nostalgic!
-I remembered very clearly where I sat 17 years ago, and it was hilarious how everyone was finding their old books”!
+Hakeem Javaid, one of the event’s organisers, alumnus and serial entrepreneur (hakjav.com), told Leanne Beckett, the newly appointed CHB Development Manager: “Visiting room 6 our old form room was unexpectedly quite nostalgic!
+I remember very clearly where I sat 17 years ago, and it was hilarious how everyone was finding their old books”!

 He added: “It’s been 10 years since we were at Camp Hill, and it was amazing to be able to catch up with our form tutor and old teachers who had such a big impact on our lives (something you only realise and appreciate after leaving school)”.